t3rohaha/softuni/03_oop/README.md

 ## Attributes

 A class that derives from Attribute class which provides metadata to code (assemblies, types, methods, fields etc.).
+Public fields and properties that are not constructor parameters are added as named parameters.